esteban-w/udagram/README.md

 # Udagram

-This application is provided to you as an alternative starter project if you do not wish to host your own code done in the previous courses of this nanodegree.
+This application is provided by Udacity in the Fullstack Javascript program as a base project for the 'Hosting a Full-Stack Application' assigment.
 The udagram application is a fairly simple application that includes all the major components of a Full-Stack web application.

 ## Getting Started

 1. Clone this repo locally into the location of your choice.
-1. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
-1. Open a terminal and navigate to the root of the repo
-1. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project
+Each project (udagram-api and udagram-frontend) can be installed and run, but they need some information to connect to the database and storage service.

 ### Dependencies